-On the other hand, one thing to remember is that deficiencies in any particular essential amino acid will disrupt key processes.
-Low-protein protein diets can result in descreased lean body mass and less satiation.
+One thing to remember is that deficiencies in any particular essential amino acid will disrupt key processes.
+Low-protein diets can result in decreased lean body mass and less satiation.
 Furthermore, protein is the most effective macronutrient that provides a satiating effect.
 Needless to say, it’s crucial to add complete proteins into your diet so your body can operate at peak efficiency.

-If you are having trouble getting enough protein to keep your body thriving, talk to your dietitian or seek out medical advice.
+If you are having trouble getting enough protein to maintain your health, we recommend consulting your licensed healthcare professional for personalized advice.

 Additional support from incomplete proteins

 Don’t let the term “incomplete protein sources” scare you off.
-Just because a particular protein source doesn’t contain the nine essential amino acids doesn’t mean it can’t support your body and overall health.
+Just because a particular protein source doesn’t contain the nine essential amino acids doesn’t mean it can’t support your wellness goals.

 Actually, incomplete protein sources, or let’s call them complementary proteins, can be useful in supporting other health and wellness goals.
 Specifically, collagen protein products shine when it comes to making your skin, hair and nails look their best.

-And the internal stuff matters, too!
+What’s on the inside counts, too.
 Collagen protein supports the bones, joints and muscles.

-There are plenty of ways to add grams of protein from collagen-based products to your diet in order to meet your specific macro goals.
+There are plenty of ways to add grams of protein from collagen-based products to your diet to meet your specific macro goals.
 For instance, stock your pantry with:

 - Bulletproof Collagen Protein: For cooking, stick to the unflavored varietal.
 There’s also Chocolate and Vanilla options that mix in easily with smoothies and can offer added benefits to your favorite baked goods.
 (If you’re in a hurry, make sure to have single-serving Bulletproof Collagen Protein Packets on hand!)

-- Bulletproof Collagen Protein Plus Support: Start by taking care of your digestive system with Bulletproof Unflavored Gut Health Collagen Protein.
+- Bulletproof Collagen Protein Plus Support: Start by taking care of your digestive system with Bulletproof Gut Health Collagen Protein.
 This supplement contains beneficial probiotics and prebiotics, zinc carnosine, L-Glycine and more, and dissolves easily into any drink.
-When you’re not feeling your best, Bulletproof Immune Defense Collagen Protein Packets can help you create an immune defense powerhouse.
-Feeling overloaded?
-Bulletproof Stress Relief Collagen Protein, formulated with ashwagandha, magnesium citrate and other calming herbs can get you back to balance.
-Finally, upgrade your sleep ritual with Bulletproof Sleep Collagen Protein, which supports quality zzzs thanks to melatonin, chamomile and other restful perks.†

 - Bulletproof Collagelatin: This collagen-gelatin combo is perfect for mixing into soups as a thickening agent that also supports healthy skin, joints and bones!† You can also use gelatin made from collagen to whip up a bowl of Dark Chocolate Collagen Pudding or a batch of High-Protein Green Gummies for a sweet, nutritious treat.

-- Bulletproof Collagen Protein Bars: Perfect for a post-workout replenishment or a convenient protein snack on the go, you’ll definitely want to sink your teeth into a delicious collagen protein bar, from Lemon Cookie to Mint Chocolate Chip!
-As an added bonus, try a sinful (but guilt-free) Bulletproof Coconut Chocolate Dipped Collagen Protein Bar.
+- Bulletproof Collagen Protein Bars: Perfect for a post-workout replenishment or a convenient protein snack on the go, you’ll definitely want to sink your teeth into a delicious collagen protein bar, from Lemon Cookie to Chocolate Chip Cookie Dough.

 The bottom line: A complete protein contains all nine essential amino acids, which are the key building blocks your body needs to not only survive but thrive.
 There are plenty of ways to incorporate complete protein foods into your diet, even when restrictions exist.
-(Remember, though, incomplete proteins have a place in your life, too.)
-Invite Bulletproof collagen protein products into your daily diet so you can #BETHEPROOF and live nothing less than your best life!
+It’s also important to remember that incomplete proteins have a place in your life, too.

 Want to learn more about collagen?
 Check out this in-depth guide, which includes collagen-rich foods to eat, along with information on this protein’s many benefits.